DigitalGenius-ui/service-website/README.md

 ## Description
-This agency website id build using HTML, CSS3 and JavaScript.
-In this website user can see the details about the service provider.
-This project is build for youtube and teach the beginners the basic of web development.
-HTML is the structure of the website, css is the design and the functionalities are being handled by JavaScript and some libraries like slick slider and AOS is implemented.
+JavaScript, HTML5, and CSS3 were used to create the website for this company.
+The viewer can view the agnecy's details on this webpage.
+This project demonstrates the fundamentals of web programming and was created for YouTube.
+The website's structure is HTML, the design is CSS, and its functionalities are handled by JavaScript and a few libraries, including SlickSlider and AOS.